-Sea-surface temperature anomalies were also determined for a larger region of the Northwest Atlantic (35°-60°N, 40°-76°W) extending from the southern boundary of the NAFO area northward to southern Greenland.
-As in past reviews (e.g. Drinkwater et al., 1994a), the region was divided into 24 smaller areas (Fig. 23) to coincide with major water masses (Labrador Current, Gulf Stream, etc.) or fishing banks (LaHave, Georges, etc.).
+SST anomalies were also determined for a larger region of the Northwest Atlantic $(35^{\circ}-60^{\circ}N, 40^{\circ}-76^{\circ}W)$ extending from the southern boundary of the NAFO area northward to southern Greenland.
+As in past reviews (e.g. Drinkwater and Trites, 1991), the region was divided into 24 smaller areas (Fig. 24) to coincide with major water masses (Labrador Current, Gulf Stream, etc.) or fishing banks (Lahave, Georges, etc.).
 The monthly mean temperature for each area was computed for 1992.
-The annual anomalies for 1988-92 and the mean annual temperature for the base period (1972-90) are listed in Table 2.
-The means and anomalies varied slightly from those in previous reviews because the latter were determined relative to 1972-80.
-A space-time plot of the annual anomalies for the 24 areas during the 1972-92 period is shown in Fig. 24.
+The annual anomalies for 1988 to 1992 and the mean annual temperature for the base period (1972-90) are listed in Table 2.
+The means and anomalies vary slightly from those in previous reviews because the latter were determined relative to 1972-80.
+A space-time plot of the annual anomalies for the 24 areas during the 1972-91 period is shown in Fig. 25.